Prostitution in Greece: Legal situation

 People legally engaged in prostitution may only work in brothels which have official permits.
-The women must be over 18; unmarried; have the right to live and work in Greece; be free from STIs; not suffer from mental illness; not have a drug addiction; and not have been convicted of homicide, pimping, child porn, trafficking, robbery or blackmail.
+The women must be over 18; unmarried; have the right to live and work in Greece; be free from STIs; not suffer from mental illness; not have a drug addiction; and not have been convicted of homicide, pimping, child pornography, trafficking, robbery or blackmail.
 They must carry a medical card that is updated every two weeks.

 Greek authorities decided to implement a 1999 law which stipulates that all brothels must have permits.
 Permits are issued by the state, usually to older women.
 Many of these women are former prostitutes.
 Brothels must be at least 200 m from public buildings.
 It was proposed this should be reduced to 100m ahead of the 2004 Athens Olympics but the Greek government did not act on the proposal.

 Solicitation is illegal, but common, although the number of street prostitutes is decreasing.
 Pimping and procuring are illegal.